-Early missionaries tried to make the church self-supporting with coconut and later cocoa and coffee plantations, and other business ventures.
+Early missionaries tried to make the Church self-supporting with coconut and later cocoa and coffee plantations and other business ventures.
 In recent years there has been pressure on dioceses to divest themselves of extensive land-holding ventures, such as plantations and trade store activities.
 Many dioceses now gain income from investments.
-The other main sources of income are offerings from the local congregations each Sunday, funds for specific projects by overseas church agencies, and an annual subsidy of approximately US\$35,000 to each diocese from the Missions office in Rome.
-The 19 dioceses operate independently, and the financial arrangements (salary for indigenous priests and full-time pastoral workers, health insurance, subsidies to parishes, etc.) vary from one diocese to another.
+The other main sources of income are offerings from the local congregations each Sunday, funds for specific projects by overseas church agencies and an annual subsidy of approximately US\$35,000 to each diocese from the Missions Office in Rome.
+The 19 dioceses operate independently and the financial arrangements (salary for indigenous priests and full-time pastoral workers, health insurance, subsidies to parishes, etc.) vary from one diocese to another.
 Some dioceses are struggling.
-In the 1990s the Catholic Diocese of Port Moresby was practically insolvent with banks claiming back land that had been set aside for schools and other social activities.
+In the 1990s, the Catholic Diocese of Port Moresby was practically insolvent with banks claiming back land that had been set aside for schools and other social activities.
 The situation has now improved slightly.

-The Catholic Church continues to be heavily involved in health and education, being responsible for 19 per cent of the health facilities in the country (PNG Department of Health, Church Health Services, 2002), and about 15 per cent of education services, with a higher percentage in elementary and primary education (Education Statistics of PNG, 2002).
-Other church agencies with national offices include the Catholic Bishops' Conference, women, youth, Family Life apostolate, Liturgy and Catechetics, Social Communications, and Caritas, which promotes Peace, Justice and Development.
+The Catholic Church continues to be heavily involved in health and education, being responsible for 19 per cent of the health facilities in the country (PNG Department of Health, Church Health Services, 2002) and about 15 per cent of education services, with a higher percentage in elementary and primary education (Education Statistics of PNG, 2003).
+Other church agencies with national offices include the Catholic Bishops' Conference, women, youth, Family Life Apostolate, Liturgy and Catechetics, Social Communications and Caritas, which promotes Peace, Justice and Development.
 After the tsunami near Aitape on the North Coast in 1997, the Catholic Church co-ordinated a 14 million kina (US\$4 million) relief effort.

 Training of Papua New Guineans for the priesthood began in earnest only after World War II.
 Prior to that students had to study overseas in Australia and Madagascar.
 Several seminaries were established for pre-theology studies.
 Then, in 1963, Holy Spirit Regional Seminary was erected in a merger of two pre-existing institutions.
-Gradually the seminary system has expanded, so that now there are three seminaries teaching theology with a total of 170 students, four seminaries teaching pre-theological studies, with a total of 301 students, and one high-school seminary with 100 students, preparing candidates for the grade 12 exam so that they can qualify for seminary training.
-Studies for ordination to the priesthood in PNG usually take between seven and nine years following grade 12.
+Gradually the seminary system has expanded, so that by 2004 there were three seminaries teaching theology with a total of 170 students, four seminaries teaching pre-theological studies, with a total of 301 students and one high-school seminary with 100 students, preparing candidates for the Grade 12 exam so that they can qualify for seminary training.
+Studies for ordination to the priesthood in PNG usually take between seven and nine years following Grade 12.
 Up to the end of 2003 there have been 297 Papua New Guineans ordained as priests in the Catholic Church.
 Not all have continued in the active ministry.
-As of 2003 there were 544 priests serving in PNG, approximately one third of these being national priests.
-Also in 2003 there were 305 brothers, of whom a majority are national, and 962 sisters, 63 per cent of whom are national.
-As of 2004 there were 63 national Papua New Guinean priests, brothers and sisters either studying or on mission assignments in various parts of the world.
+As of 2005 there were 679 priests serving in PNG, approximately one half of these (389) being national priests.
+Also in 2005 there were 204 brothers, of whom a majority are national and 843 sisters, 60 per cent of whom are national.
+As of 2005 there were 125 national Papua New Guinean priests, brothers and sisters either studying or on mission assignments in various parts of the world (Gibbs 2006).